sailfish-team/sailfish/doc/results.rst

 =============================

-Results form Sailfish simulations can saved to disk for processing in external appliations or visualized in real-time.
-These options are not exlusive, so concurrent visualization and data saving is fully supported.
+Results form Sailfish simulations can saved to disk for processing in external applications or visualized in real-time.
+These options are not exclusive, so concurrent visualization and data saving is fully supported.

 Data output